 disclosure: This post is sponsored by Sherwin-Williams®.

-I wasn’t sure whether I should start with the before or the after when discussing how we transformed our front porch by painting our brick floor and metal railing.
+I wasn’t sure whether I should start with the before or the after when discussing how we transformed our front porch by working on a simple project of painted brick steps by painting our brick floor and metal railing.

 The before won.